Skip to main content

 'Days'

-• It multiplies this number by the number of students who were enrolled during the date range specified on the 'Process' tab in this program.
+• It multiplies this number by the number of students enrolled during the date range specified on the 'Process' tab in this program.

-• It also takes into consideration those students who were not enrolled for the entire period or who have an 'Enrolment History' record for this date range.
+• It also considers students not enrolled for the entire period and those with an 'Enrolment History' record for this date range.

-It calculates this for each row in the file (Year Level, Gender, Indigenous Status combination).
+It calculates this for each row (every combination of Year Level, Gender, and Student Type).

 H